chloeloveland/obsidian-backup/!TODO.md

 - [ ] understand the logic of SRAM memory - on canvas 1032w5
-- [ ] notes on recursive function definition - 1031 w5
+- [ ] notes on inverse function - 1031 w5